MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 - If the type goes out of scope in a C# **`using`** statement.

-If you create an object of a reference type on the managed heap (not using stack semantics for reference types), use [try-finally](../cpp/try-finally-statement.md) syntax to ensure that an exception doesn't prevent the destructor from running.
+If you're not using stack semantics for reference types and create an object of a reference type on the managed heap, use [try-finally](../cpp/try-finally-statement.md) syntax to ensure that an exception doesn't prevent the destructor from running.

 ```cpp
 // compile with: /clr